Venkymatam/searchreadme/README.md

 # Specifications
-	I will be listing the required Specifications and Easy to understand explanation of the same
+	I will be listing the required Specifications and Easy to understand explanation of the same.

 ## Pages
 > Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.